FTBTeam/FTB-Team-Dimensions/README.md

   * Defaults to `ftbteamdimensions:default`, an overworld-like dimension type
 * "preview_image" is optional, and points to a texture (which should be 128x64) to be shown in the structure selection GUI; typically a screenshot of the structure, but could be any image
   * Default texture for `<modname>:<id>` is `<modname>:textures/spawn/<id>.png`
+* "spawn_override" is optional, and can be used to spawn the player at a non-default position
+  * Default position is (0, HEIGHT, 0), where HEIGHT is the island Y-level (see "height" above)

 ## Structure NBT